fuse-box/fuse-box/docs/quantum.md

 These options define the API, for example, if you choose `browser` the API will have no checks for browser and target it directly.

+note: With an `npm` target, `bakeApiIntoBundle` should be used and `containedAPI` should be `true`.
+Also, no vendor should be produced while the bundle is specified with the `[ ]` arithmetics to avoid bundling dependencies.

 ### bakeApiIntoBundle
 Instead of creating a separate file with the api, you can chose to bake it into an existing bundle.